 There are hundreds of thousands of jobs posted every day, internationally, and that number is growing.
 As a job seeker, reviewing and responding to postings on Twitter can give you a competitive advantage.

 Here is a step-by-step guide on how to find job postings using Twitter.

 Before you search for jobs on Twitter you will need to consider two things, keywords and hashtags.

 Any tweets matching your search string will display in the results.
 Here is an example of what a job tweet often looks like --

-Instead of signing up for an RSS feed of keyword search results, you can follow the relevant Twitter users, add the Twitter users to a Twitter List (perhaps named "Job Search”) or sign up for an RSS feed for that specific Twitter user.
+Instead of signing up for an RSS feed of keyword search results, you can follow the relevant Twitter users, add the Twitter users to your own Twitter List (perhaps named "Job Search"), or follow that specific Twitter user.

 Reviewing Twitter job postings is one more free tool that you can add to your job search tool box.
 There are jobs posted for every location, industry and profession.
 And, you can have jobs automatically delivered to your desktop via an RSS reader or to your Twitter account by following or listing target Twitter users.